Join the Great Dane Care Newsletter!

 Illness plans cover sickness, disease, or basically any change from your dog’s otherwise healthy state.
 This includes both minor and major illnesses such as cancer, allergies, digestive issues, UTIs, and arthritis.

-Rather than try to list out all of the illness possibilities, I’ll simply link you over to the full list of dog diseases on PetMD if you’re curious.
+Rather than try to list all of the illness possibilities, I’ll simply link you to the full list of dog diseases on PetMD if you’re curious.

-It’s very common for pet insurers to offer plans that include accident and illness coverage together.
+It’s very common for pet insurers to offer plans that include accident and illness coverage benefits together.

 Wellness Coverage Explained